mitogen-hq/mitogen/docs/api.rst

     Decorator that marks a function or class method to automatically receive a kwarg named `econtext`, referencing the
-    :py:class:`mitogen.core.ExternalContext` active in the context in which the function is being invoked in.
-The decorator is only meaningful when the function is invoked via :py:data:`CALL_FUNCTION
+    :class:`mitogen.core.ExternalContext` active in the context in which the function is being invoked in.
+The decorator is only meaningful when the function is invoked via :data:`CALL_FUNCTION
     <mitogen.core.CALL_FUNCTION>`.

     When the function is invoked directly, `econtext` must still be passed to